Kozjablick/mdstudying/educational plan for Sean.md

 # Plan for 4.09 - 11.09
-- [ ] Find references for internen shops, offering bags (5 examples) and make a review of structure of main blocks in these sites
+- [ ] Find references for Internet shops, offering bags (5 examples) and make a review of structure of main blocks in these sites
-- [ ]
+- [ ] Watch video about Landing pages from Tilda.cc [https://youtu.be/PTdk2owwpTE] (How to make landing pages)